djragsdale/ui-react-exercise-01/README.md

-# UI Screening Application 01
+# UI React Exercise 01

 ## Introduction

 Welcome, candidate!
-This application is a simple incomplete and broken application that can be used to showcase basic React and UI skills.
+This exercise is a simple incomplete and broken application that can be used to showcase basic React and UI skills.
 The specific technology used here is not necessarily indicative of what is used in a specific project, but is a helpful baseline to see how a candidate can work with the following technologies:

 - React
 - TypeScript